SenhorLucas/SenhorLucas.github.io/docs/content/posts/bash-word-splitting.md

 shells, to iterate through things some trickery was needed, so they devised word splitting.

-Nowadays, though, Bash is ubiquitous in Linux systems, and MacOS has Zsh by default, which actually does not apply word splitting to parameter expansions at all!
-And by the way, if you're on MacOS, do yourself a favor and install Bash.
+Nowadays, though, Bash is ubiquitous in Linux systems, and macOS has Zsh by default, which actually does not apply word splitting to parameter expansions at all!
+And by the way, if you're on macOS, do yourself a favor and install Bash.

-Talking about MacOS, it comes with the (utterly broken version of) `getopt` argument parsing utility.
+Talking about macOS, it comes with the (utterly broken version of) `getopt` argument parsing utility.
 On its _man_ page, you have this recommendation:

 ```bash